-- i. work poverty is only marginally higher among lone parent households than among other households with children (across the welfare states under review, the unweighted average of work poverty is 36,6% in the first category, and 39,4% in the second category); - ii. severe work poverty is much higher among lone parent households than among other households (the unweighted average of severe work poverty is 28,5% in the first category, and 5,7% in the second category); - iii. as a corollary, the relative severity of work poverty is much higher among lone parent households than among other households with children: the big majority of work-poor lone parent households is very work-poor (the unweighted average of relative severity of poverty in this category is equal to 77% across the European welfare states under review); in other work-poor households only a minority is very work-poor (the unweighted average of relative severity of poverty in households with children and more than one working-age adult is 16%); - iv. in a comparative perspective, relative severity is quite uniform across countries in lone parent households; but it is more diversified in households with more adults.
+- i. work poverty is only marginally higher among lone-parent households than among other households with children (across the welfare states under review, the unweighted average of work poverty is 36.4% in the first category, and 34.7% in the second category); - severe work poverty is much higher among lone-parent households than among other households (the unweighted average of severe work poverty is 28.3% in the first category, and 6.1% in the second category); - iii. as a corollary, the relative severity of work poverty is much higher among lone-parent households than among other households with children: the big majority of work-poor lone-parent households is very work-poor (the unweighted average of relative severity of poverty in this category is equal to 76.7% across the European welfare states under review); in other work-poor households only a minority is very work-poor (the unweighted average of relative severity of poverty in other households with children is 17.2%); - iv. in a comparative perspective, relative severity is quite uniform across countries in lone-parent households; but it is more diversified in households with more adults.

-In other words, ceteris paribus, countries with a higher share of lone parents will be characterized by a marginally higher level of work poverty, a higher level of severe work poverty, and a higher relative severity of work poverty.
-But how important is the 'lone parent' factor in explaining the Belgian pattern of household employment?
-To answer that question, Figures 8 and 9 decompose the difference between Belgium and other countries (including Flanders and Wallonia) with regard to work poverty, severe work poverty and the relative severity of work poverty, on the basis of the share of children living with lone parents (i.e. we use equation 4).
+In other words, ceteris paribus, countries with a higher share of lone-parents will be characterised by a marginally higher level of work poverty, a higher level of severe work poverty, and a higher relative severity of work poverty.
+But how important is the 'lone-parent' factor in explaining the Belgian pattern of household employment?
+To answer that question, Figures 9, 10 and 11 decompose the difference between Belgium and other countries (including Flanders and Wallonia) with regard to work poverty, severe work poverty and the relative severity of work poverty, on the basis of the share of children living with lone-parents (i.e. we use equation 4).
 Countries with a lower level of work poverty (severe work poverty) than Belgium are on the left side of these figures.